Siding Options for the Home

 for various reasons.
 Initially they offered the advantage of

-for impacts, but both are rigid.
+when pondering impacts, but both metals are rigid.
 Sound

-And steel rusts.
+The steel rusts.
 Their greatest advantage is that their core materials potentially

 be grounded by code in certain locales.